Units and checkpoints on Duolingo have long been some of the most important references of where you’re at in your target language.

 How to unlock a checkpoint on Duolingo

-To unlock a checkpoint on Duolingo, you need to complete the end-of-unit challenge.
+To unlock a checkpoint on the Duolingo tree, you need to complete the end-of-unit challenge.

 To do so, just tap the checkpoint, then tap START to get stuck into the challenge.

-In my experience, the checkpoint challenges are about 30 questions long, so they’re pretty gruelling.
+In my experience, the checkpoint challenges are about 30 questions long, so they’re pretty grueling.
 Don’t expect to whizz through it like the normal lessons.